Sovereign-Labs/amethyst/docs/spec/state.md

    - Transfers _to_ an address increment (rather than overwriting) its balance - so the previous balance must be read before writing
    - Transactions _from_ an address depend on both its nonce and its balance - which must be read before the transaction can be initiated.

-1. On each subsequent access, compare the `read` value to the cached value, then update the cache with the value written.
+1. On each subsequent read, return the cached value.
+Update the cache with the each value written.
 1. At the end of the execution, verifiably write the finalized state to the MPT.

 However, as discussed, this pattern is far from maximally efficient.
 Since it doesn't batch reads together, many intermediate hashes will be